jamielinux/ansible-discourse/README.rst

 including CentOS, Debian, Fedora and Ubuntu.
 You don’t need any knowledge of Ansible (but it’s recommended).

-``ansible-discourse`` deploys a similar software stack to the `official Discourse Docker image`_, including PostgreSQL, Redis, NGINX and Ruby (via rbenv).
+``ansible-discourse`` deploys a similar software stack to the official Discourse Docker image, including PostgreSQL, Redis, NGINX and Ruby (via rbenv).

 Don’t report issues to ``meta.discourse.org``.
 Instead, `open a new issue here <https://discourse.jamielinux.com/c/ansible-discourse>`_.